 It has gone down as the third biggest breach to date, based on the number of records stolen.
 Under Armour were applauded for how quickly users were notified of the breach, which happened four days after learning of the incident, which I suppose, is some consolation.

 e-Careers offer cyber security courses for you to protect you and your organisation from data breaches and hacks.
-If you are also looking to align to the requirements of GDPR, click here for more information on our mobile app, or get in contact to see how we could help to align your entire business.
+If you're also looking to align requirements of GDPR, our range of GDPR courses online will provide you with the necessary skills and knwoledge to become GDPR compliant.

 Choose any one from a HP Laptop, Fitbit Versa 2 or Apple Airpods*.*Special terms and conditions apply to certain courses.
 See product page for details.
 View Deals